FAQs

 Dr. Karen also works at the Roncesvalles Psychology Clinic, where she sees children and families in person for therapy and parenting support, and for psychoeducational, autism, and complex diagnostic assessments.

-• These sessions are actually just for parents.
-The general goal is to help you feel less stressed, and more confident to support your child to make gradual, meaningful changes in how they’re able to tolerate and soothe big, uncomfortable feelings.
+• These sessions are actually just for parents! 💕 The general goal is to help you feel less stressed, and more confident to support your child to make gradual, meaningful changes in how they’re able to tolerate and soothe big, uncomfortable feelings, and in day-to-day behaviour.

 • Pixie Parenting sessions are intended for you — because as a parent, you are the most powerful (and wonderful!) agent of change in your kiddo’s world.